Intersex (biology): Mammals

-Intersex can also occur in non-human mammals such as pigs, with it being estimated that 0.1% to 1.4% of pigs are intersex.
+Intersex can occur in mammals such as pigs, with it being estimated that 0.1% to 1.4% of pigs are intersex.
 In Vanuatu, Narave pigs are sacred intersex pigs that are found on Malo Island.
-An analysis of Navare pig mitochondrial DNA by Lum et al. (2006) found that they are descended from Southeast Asian pigs.
+An analysis of Narave pig mitochondrial DNA by Lum et al. (2006) found that they are descended from Southeast Asian pigs.
+Female spotted hyenas have a pseudo-penis which led to a myth that they are hermaphroditic.

+In cattle, a freemartin is the infertile female twin of a bull.
+Freemartins have both XX and XY chromosomes, non-functional ovaries, and exhibit masculine behavior.

+At least six different mole species have an adaption where by the female mole has an ovotestis, "a hybrid organ made up of both ovarian and testicular tissue.
+The evolved purpose of this adoption is to give them an extra dose of testosterone to make them just as muscular and aggressive as male moles".
+Only the ovarian part of the ovotestis is reproductively functional.

-Depending on the definition, the prevalence of intersex among humans have been reported to be about 0.018%.
+Intersexuality in humans is relatively rare.
+Depending on the definition, the prevalence of intersex among humans has been reported to range around a figure of 0.018%.

 Nematodes

 Intersex is known to occur in all main groups of nematodes.
 Most of them are functionally female.
 Male intersexes with female characteristics have been reported but are less common.

 Fishes

-Gonadal intersex also occurs in fishes, where the individual has both ovarian and testicular tissue.
+Gonadal intersex occurs in fishes, where the individual has both ovarian and testicular tissue.
 Although it is a rare anomaly among gonochoric fishes, it is a transitional state in fishes that are protandric or protogynous.
 Intersexuality has been reported in 23 fish families.